Ultima (series): Lord Blackthorn

 Lord Blackthorn becomes regent of Britannia when Lord British disappears while exploring the Underworld in Ultima V. Originally, he is a wise and just ruler, but he is twisted by the Shadowlords and becomes an oppressive tyrant.
 By the game's conclusion, Lord British is restored to his throne and Blackthorn sent to exile through a red moongate to an unknown world.
 Ultima VII Part Two: Serpent Isle explains that his destination is the Serpent Isle.
 While on Serpent Isle, Blackthorn takes refuge among the Xenkan Monks and finds redemption, eventually joining their order.
 But Ultima IX diverges from this restoration of Lord Blackthorn having him leave the island before the Avatar arrives on the Serpent Island.
 Blackthorn returns again as a villain in Ultima IX: Ascension, this time as a servant of the Guardian, which again contradicts the restorative end on Ultima VII: Part Two: Serpent Isle.
 In the end Blackthorn perishes at the hand of Lord British after an extensive magical duel at the center of the Great Stygian Abyss, completely contradicting everything written prior to Ascension and after Ultima VII.

 In Ultima Online, the timeline of which diverges from the main series after Ultima I, Blackthorn is the closest friend of Lord British, but at the same time he is also his fiercest enemy.
 He has been defending the peoples' individuality and freedom of belief by creating his own virtue, chaos.
 In this case, chaos does not represent the destructive force with which it is usually associated.
 He eventually forged an alliance with various dark magics and emerged as an evil force.
 After "surviving" through a few years, he was seemingly killed in an assault on the city of Yew.
-The evil form was later retconned into being an facsimile, and the original Lord Blackthorn became the king of Britannia.
+The evil form was later retconned into being a facsimile, and the original Lord Blackthorn became the king of Britannia.
 Lord Blackthorn was the virtual persona of Ultima Online project director Starr Long.